mncockerham/RepData_PeerAssessment1/Peer_Assesment_File.mrd.md

-Peer Assesment 1 Knitr and Analysis
+?ploPeer Assesment 1 Knitr and Analysis
 ========================================================

 ## Loading and preprocessing the data